sveinbjornt/Platypus/README.md

 ## Some notes on the code

-Platypus is very old software, dating back to the early days of Mac OS X circa 2003.
+Platypus is very old software, dating back to the early days of Mac OS X, circa 2003.
 It was originally written in C using the
 Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa APIs.
 I made many beginner mistakes, some of which remain in the code.
 This software has  since gone through about four dozen significant versions.
 It has been patched, bugfixed, streamlined to include new features and was